 2.13 Need: Increase training and orientation for base hospital physicians.
+In 2023, TCEMSA developed draft system orientation for base hospital physicians.
+Plan to finalize in 2024.

 Program Solution: Develop a training procedure for base hospital physicians orienting them to TCEMSA.